emkaminsk/life/.ai/prd.md

 Description: As a student, I want to see males fight each other so that I can understand intra-species competition.
 Acceptance Criteria:
 - Two males on adjacent squares fight at round end
-- Each male deals configured damage to the other
+- Each male deals configured damage to the other and both males lose health simultaneously
+- When the result of the fight is established and one of the males fighting has health level <= 0, this males dies
+- When the result of the fight is established and both males fighting have health level <= 0, only one male dies.
+If the health levels are not equal, the one with lower health dies.
+If the health levels are equal, random one dies.
+- When as a result of a fight one male dies, the other male receives the amount of energy the dying male had at the beginning of this round
 - Red flash displays on both combat squares
-- Both males lose health simultaneously
 - Injured males display red border if health < 50%
-- Males die if health reaches zero
 - Females do not fight each other

 ### US-019: Dog Protection